Generation who cares?

 It’s easy for us to classify people by the broadest terms, and age fits right into that.
 It does us no good to live by these archaic standards.
 I challenge you to look beyond wrinkles (or lack thereof) and try to connect with someone to foster better relationships in your office and in your life.
 It has been done, and it can continue to be done.

 Jon Lokhorst, CPA, ACC, is an executive leadership coach and consultant.
 An MNCPA member, he works with organizations to develop leaders everyone wants to follow and build teams no one wants to leave.
 Before launching Lokhorst Consulting LLC, Jon enjoyed a 30-plus year career as a CPA, CFO, and organizational leader.
 He has a masters of Organizational Leadership and serves as adjunct faculty in the School of Business and Nonprofit Management at North Park University.
 He is a member of the National Speakers Association and regularly speaks for conferences and organizations.
+He facilitates the MNCPA Leadership Academy, designed for future CPA leaders.

 Dismiss these stereotypes today